 Great tools deserve great care, but maintenance is often the first thing to slide on a busy day.
 A huge oversight is not cleaning and oiling your blades after each client.
 Use a stiff brush to clear away all loose hair from the blades and clipper housing.
 This simple step prevents buildup that can cause your clippers to run hot and cut inefficiently.
 After cleaning, apply a few drops of clipper oil to the blades while they’re running to lubricate them and prevent wear.
 This routine takes less than a minute but dramatically extends the life and performance of your clippers.

-Making Your Choice: Which Clipper Is Right for You?
+So, Which Clipper Is Right for You?

 Deciding between detachable and adjustable clippers isn’t about finding a single “best” tool—it’s about finding the best tool for you.
 The right choice depends entirely on your cutting style, the clients you serve, and how your barbershop operates day-to-day.
 Think of it less as a rivalry and more as choosing the right specialist for the job.
 Do you need a powerful workhorse for quick debulking, or a versatile artist for seamless blends?